Noise Management

 • Noise risk assessments

-Nuisance noise in the workplace, on the other hand, is more likely to cause dissatisfaction.
+Noise in the workplace, can cause dissatisfaction.
 Depending on your environment (e.g. office, warehouse, manufacturing) and factors as wide as, the time of day, duration, frequency, and of course volume, it can affect different people in different ways.
 Too little noise can also be as distracting as too much!

-Checking what the noise levels are and looking at means of reducing them, providing work rounds, or even changing activity times are simple but often effective solutions.
+Checking what the noise levels are and looking at means of reducing them, providing alternative working processes, or even changing activity times are simple but often effective solutions.
+The outcome will be, you will know how noise is affecting your organisation.

 Read our independent guide on noise in the workplace